The Saturday Night Problem Every Greek Restaurant Owner Knows

 Here's what a well-built chatbot actually does for a restaurant:

-A practical starting point: connect a Manychat flow on Instagram or Facebook Messenger, powered by a ChatGPT prompt trained on your menu and FAQs.
-It takes a few days to set up properly, but once it's running, it works 24/7 — including Sunday mornings when you're closed and someone's planning their week.
+A practical starting point: an AMOX-built AI agent running on your Instagram, Facebook Messenger and WhatsApp Business channels, trained on your specific menu and policies.
+Once live, it works 24/7 — including Sunday mornings when you're closed and someone's planning their week.

 2. Automated Review Responses: Protect Your Reputation Without the Grind